roccojiang/go-discord-bot/README.md

 # Discord Bot

-A Discord bot built using Go.
-Hosted on [repl.it](https://repl.it).
+A useless Discord bot built using Go.